Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

     - **Return**
     - **Return to customer or supplier**

-  [comment]: <> (Terminologie prüfen/vereinheitlichen wenn Belegetypen beschrieben in allg.
-Core1 Doku)
+  [comment]: <> (Terminologie prüfen/vereinheitlichen wenn Belegetypen beschrieben in Order Management Doku)

 - *Values*
     Click the *Value* and *Text* fields in the input box to enter data.
 If no input line exists, click the [ADD] button.
 The input box is only displayed for the *Combo box* field type.